parroty/chef-cookbook-elixir/README.md

 #### Package installation (install_method = package)
 ##### Ubuntu
 It's configured to uses the following PPA.
 In order to use different package, configure `node[:elixir][:package][:apt][***]` parameters.
+It's tested on 13.10 (Saucy), and it might not work on older versions.

 - https://launchpad.net/~bigkevmcd/+archive/elixir